vdclab/vdclab-wiki/home.md

 Welcome to the Bioinformatic Resource Wiki organized by the laboratory of Dr. Valerie de Crecy.

-Below, you will find an interactive table illustrating the breadth, depth of content.
-(Really???)
+Below, you will find an interactive table providing an overview of primary content.

 ## Alignment